 -"In the U.S., you are far less likely to die on the job or in a car than your grandparents were."

 Although most of the other contributors (some of Gates' pals, writing at his request) by and large unfortunately failed to do so, Gates succeeds in sparing the reader any sort of political commentary within most of his own comments, particuarly in his "From The Editor" essay.
 Click here to read his entire one-page missive.
 It was nice to read about good things going on.
-And though important to discuss, during my time absorbing much of what Gates presented, I was content to take a break from the "great debates" regarding the reasons behind (and not behind) the improvements highlighted in the issue and simply be...encouraged.
-Maybe you will be, too.
+And though pressing deficiencies and maladies regarding the state of world and humanity are important to discuss, in absorbing much of what Gates presented, I was reminded that it's equally important to take a break from the "great debates" and remember the improvements we've made for humanity and for the world throughout the years--and to be encouraged.

 Check back regularly for more entries regarding "what's going right" in the world.
 It's my goal to bring to light inspiring stories of hope and love from realms of science, nature, the arts, business, technology, spirituality, community, and positive human interaction in general.
 In the process, I hope they will inspire us to hope, to help, and to heal others, and in doing so engender hope, help and healing in ourselves as well.